 Its successor, the EOS 90D, includes a new, 32-megapixel APS-C sensor, 10fps continuous shooting, great ISO range (from 100-25600; expandable to 51200), 4K video and, thankfully, the return of an AF joystick.
-These features make the 90D the best DSLR for advanced amateurs, especially those who want to shoot video.
+These features make the 90D one of the best DSLR cameras for advanced amateurs, especially those who want to shoot video.

 Canon EOS 90D price and availability

 The Canon EOS 90D is being offered for $1,199 (body only); $1,349 with an EF-S 18-55mm f/3.5-5.6 IS STM lens; and $1,599 with an EF-S 18-135mm f/3.5-5.6 IS USM lens.

 Who is this camera for?